ihchoi12/inho-note.github.io/_posts/2021-05-15-Networking.md

 - ASIC

 ### NIC Driver
-- computerized instructions and information requird by NIC to operate
+- a programmed set of instructions and information requird by NIC to operate
 - usually written in C/C++

 ### Some Example Functions of NICs